 Take the treaty between Morocco and the United States.
 Moroccans who work as independent contractors in the U.S. are exempt from taxation up to $5,000 in total income.
 This is only under certain guidelines.

 For example, if a Moroccan earns $7,250.19 in income, he would receive a W-2 showing $2,250.19 in gross income and a 1042-S reporting $5,000.
 Although Morocco and the United States have a tax treaty, both IRS forms need to be filed.

 What Do You Need to Know about Filing Form 1042-S?

 Form 1042-S must be filed with the IRS and a copy should also be sent to the business, student, entity, or employee payee to complete their U.S. federal tax return.
 It’s the responsibility of the withholding agent to complete the form.
 The withholding agent could be:

 • An employer

 Form 1042-S should be filed regardless of whether tax is withheld or not.

 Furthermore, one form must be completed for each tax rate.
 This is for any given type of income that’s paid to the same earner.

-Although Form 1042-S can be filed the old fashioned way, the IRS does permit electronic filing of the form.
-The newer method is actually required for withholding agents who have 250 or more forms to submit.
+Although Form 1042-S can be filed the old-fashioned way, the IRS does permit electronic filing of the form.
+The newer electronic method is actually required for withholding agents who have 250 or more forms to submit.
 Financial institutions are also required to file electronically.

 Box 1 on Form 1042-S is critical, as this requires the income code that classifies a payment.
 One form can only have one code.
 If you’ve received multiple payments from several codes, more than one form must be filed.